 A QVD file is queried as a data source by qlik view, and the load statement in the qlik view script is all that is necessary to read the QVD data into memory, such as in the following examples.

 Note that QVDs can be read in two modes: optimized (fastest) and standard (fast).
 The mode is selected automatically via qlik view and is determined by the presence of any data transformations (and formulas or functions acting on the fields).
 Only on a straight direct read(no transformations) is the optimized mode used.
-The optimized mode is 10times faster than the standard mode (though the standard mode is much faster than reading from a database or flat file).
+The optimized mode is 10times faster than the standard model (though the standard mode is much faster than reading from a database or flat file).

 LOAD * from sales.
 Qvd (qvd);